PREDICTING A MIGRAINE

 Perhaps have someone massage you (if massage relaxes you.)
 Try taking a warm (not hot or cold) bath.

-4- IBUPROFEN – I am hesitant to suggest you consider taking any OTC or prescription medicines for pain based upon the symptoms of the prodrome phase because I don’t want people to medicate unnecessarily.
-(If you are pretty sure that one of the prodrome symptoms is a reliable indication that you are going to get a migraine that would be an exception).
-But I do suggest trying either of these meds if you experience the symptoms of the aura phase.
-I have seen just 200-400 mg of Ibuprofen help many people not only eliminate the aura but prevent the migraine too.
+6- IBUPROFEN – I am hesitant to suggest you consider taking any OTC or prescription medicines for pain based upon the symptoms of the prodrome phase because I don’t want people to medicate unnecessarily.
+(If you are pretty sure that one of the prodrome symptoms is a reliable indication that you are going to get a migraine, that would be an exception).
+But I do suggest trying either of these medications if you experience the symptoms of the aura phase.
 (Of course you should confirm that it is OK taking any medication with your physician.)

 Please remember that none of the above suggestions works for everyone.
 You will have to experiment to see if one or more of these techniques works for you.